 Importing configuration from an identity provider and configuring SAML

-After you have configured the advanced options for SAML authentication, you can import SAML IdP metadata and configure the SAML authentication for a realm on your Remedy Single Sign-On server.
+After you have configured the advanced options for SAML authentication, import the identity provider (IdP) metadata and configure the SAML authentication for a realm on your Remedy Single Sign-On server.

 Before you begin

-- Import from SAML IdP metadata URL or metadata file imported from the IdP
+- Import from URL or SAML metadata file imported from the IdP

-Once you import SAML metadata, most of the fields on the Authentication page get populated with imported values:
+After you import SAML metadata, most of the fields on the Authentication page get populated with imported values.

 Identity provider entity ID obtained from an external identity provider, such as Active Directory Federation Services (AD FS) or Okta.

-Login URL of the identity provider obtained from an external identity provider such as AD FS or Okta.
+Login URL obtained from an external IdP such as AD FS or Okta.

-URL provided by the identity provider to which the user is redirected and automatically logged out by the service provider.
+URL provided by the IdP to which the user is redirected for service provider (SP) initiated logout.

-If you do not provide any value in this parameter, then the value in the Login URL field is used for both login and logout endpoints.
+If you do not provide any value for this parameter, the value specified in the Login URL field is used both for both login and logout.

-Logout Response URL URL provided by the identity provider to which the user is redirected for identity provider initiated logout.
-IdP Signing Certificate
+URL provided by the IdP to which the user is redirected for IdP initiated logout.

 |HTTP Binding Type|

-HTTP binding for service provider initiated logout URL.
+HTTP binding for the SP initiated logout URL.